Democrats vow to fight Trump administration over Census citizenship question

 Breaking News Emails

-Hours after the Trump administration announced that the 2020 U.S. Census would include a question about citizenship status, Democrats vowed to fight it, saying that the query will scare away respondents who fear immigration enforcement.
+Hours after the Trump administration announced that the 2020 U.S. census would include a question about citizenship status, Democrats vowed to fight it in Congress and the courts, saying the query will scare away respondents who fear immigration enforcement and that it will yield more political power to the GOP.

+"Let's call this like it is: The census, written about and hallowed in the Constitution, is being distorted by this administration for political purposes.
+President Trump and (Commerce) Secretary (Wilbur) Ross should be ashamed of themselves," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement.
+"Hopefully, the courts will correct this glaring abuse."

+Former U.S. Attorney General Eric Holder called the decision a "direct attack on our representative democracy," and vowed to sue.
+Meanwhile, California Attorney General Xavier Becerra said Tuesday morning that he'd filed a lawsuit.

+The population counts from the census affect everything from federal funding to how many of the House of Representatives' 435 seats are allocated to each state.

+Undercounted immigrant communities could cause states with high immigrant populations to lose congressional seats and federal funding, potentially shifting political power toward more rural, historically conservative areas.

-House Minority Leader Nancy Pelosi, D-Calif., called the Commerce Department's decision a "clear" violation of the "constitutional mandate to provide an accurate count of all people living in the United States.”
+House Minority Leader Nancy Pelosi, D-Calif., said a census citizenship question is a violation of the "constitutional mandate to provide an accurate count of all people living in the United States."

 "This detrimental change will inject fear and distrust into vulnerable communities, and cause traditionally undercounted communities to be even further under-represented, financially excluded and left behind," she added.

-"California simply has too much to lose for us to allow his Administration to botch this obligation!"
-Becerra tweeted.

-The Census is supposed to count all residents — both citizens and noncitizens, legal or otherwise.
-The population counts from the Census affects everything from federal funding to how many of the House of Representatives' 435 seats are allocated to each state.
-Undercounted immigrant communities could cause states with high immigrant populations to lose seats and funding, potentially shifting political power toward more rural, historically conservative areas.

-Wilbur Ross, the U.S. Secretary of Commerce, argued the question is being reinstated at the Justice Department's request to help them enforce the section of the Voting Rights Act that bars discrimination against minority groups.
+Ross defended the change Tuesday, and said the citizenship question was being reinstated at the Justice Department's request to help them enforce the section of the Voting Rights Act that bars discrimination against minority groups.

-“We’ve heard from people on all sides of the equation.
-We’ve done elaborate analyses within the census department, and we’ve concluded that the benefits to the Voting Rights Act enforcement of asking the question outweighs these other issues,” he said on Fox News on Tuesday.
+"We've heard from people on all sides of the equation.
+We've done elaborate analyses within the census department, and we've concluded that the benefits to the Voting Rights Act enforcement of asking the question outweighs these other issues," he said on Fox Business.

+Rep. Grace Meng, D-N.Y., who represents the heavily minority borough of Queens in New York City, called the decision "deeply troubling and reckless" and said she would look to introduce legislation to block the question from being included in the census.

+"Many immigrants who are fearful of deportation under the current Administration will simply choose to not participate in the census out of fear that the information they provide will be used against them," she said in a statement.

+Researchers testing census technology reported to the Census Bureau last year that respondents raised fears about who had access to citizenship information at higher rates, and some respondents falsified information on the people they lived with despite being paid volunteers who knew their interviewers.

-Holder, now the chairman of the National Democratic Redistricting Committee who is leading a nationwide effort to help Democrats redistrict more effectively after the 2020 Census, argued that “data derived from the existing census process was perfectly adequate for any voting litigation that arose" when he was the attorney general.
+Holder, who is leading a nationwide effort to help Democrats redistrict more effectively after the 2020 census, argued that "data derived from the existing census process was perfectly adequate for any voting litigation that arose" when he was the attorney general.

-Sens.
-Tom Cotton, R-Ark., Ted Cruz, R-Texas, and Jim Inhofe, R-Okla., said in a joint statement that they had previously encouraged the Commerce Department to add such a question, and applauded the decision.
+Meanwhile, Republican Sens.
+Tom Cotton of Arkansas, Ted Cruz of Texas and Jim Inhofe of Oklahoma, said in a joint statement that they had previously encouraged the Commerce Department to add such a question, and they applauded the decision.

 "Accurate census data that reflects the total number of U.S. citizens is a vital part of our democracy," the Oklahoma Republican said.
 "Without it, we can’t responsibly ensure equal representation for states in the House of Representatives or assess voter participation.
 I applaud the Census Bureau for adding this common-sense question."